ricotheque/HTMLizer/README.md

 echo $h::p('class', 'paragraph', 'It was a dark and stormy night, at least according to the beginning of the book.');
 ```

-###Nesting
+### Nesting

-You can nest the same HTMLizer instance.
+You can nest the same HTMLizer instance, using standard PHP array structures.
 Just watch your commas!

 ```php
 $h = new \HTML;